 This means that lots of power and torque are needed to get the boat up and moving, especially to a speed at which wakeboarding is not only possible but enjoyable.

 7 Examples of How Fast Wakeboards Boats Can Go

 So, now that we’ve gone over in detail exactly what makes a wakeboard boat different from other types of boats, we can start getting into a few examples of how fast wakeboard boats go.
-As we know, this can vary slightly depending on the manufacturer and other things, and the below examples will make that clear.
+Boat top speeds depend on propulsion type, weight, load and hull design (Boating Valley.)
+As we know, this varies widely depending on the manufacturer and other things, and the below examples will make that clear.